mariemmomdouh967-design/mariams-store/README.md

 ## 📬 Contact

 Developed by **Mariam Mamdouh**
-Email: mariemmomdouh967@gmail.com   Feel free to explore, fork, or star the repository!
+**Email**: mariemmomdouh967@gmail.com   Feel free to explore, fork, or star the repository!